umarhassan-mitodl/21m.011-fall-2024/content/pages/recitation-11a-listening-reading-goetjen.md

 Thus, his music gives the impression of moving through a space.
 You might imagine walking down a street in a small town in New England.
 As you pass the church, you might hear a hymn tune, then further down the street, you encounter a marching band in a parade.
 Later, you might pass a bar where dance music is playing.
 His music in this way attempts to create an image of what musical life was like in early 20th-century New England.

 Our example comes from a piece which he called Orchestral Set No. 1, composed between 1911 and 1914, although there are initial sketches that date to 1903, and he continued to revise it until 1929.
 Ives was always tinkering with his music.
 The title of "Orchestral Set" shows that he is avoiding the term "symphony," even though this is a three-movement work for orchestra and could conceivably be called a symphony.
 In addition, it also bears the title *Three Places in New England*.
 Each movement of this non-symphony is intended to represent a particular landmark in New England.
 The first movement is called “The St. Gaudens in Boston Common” and refers to the Robert Gould Shaw Memorial sculpture (created by the artist Augustus Saint-Gaudens in 1884), which sits in Boston Common near the corner of Beacon Street and Park Street.
-It memorializes the 54th Regiment Massachusetts Volunteer Infantry, one of the few African-American army units during the Civil War, led by Colonel Robert Gould Shaw.
-[The sculpture depicts the unit marching down Beacon Street in 1863 as they departed to join the fight.](https://en.wikipedia.org/wiki/Robert_Gould_Shaw_Memorial#/media/File:Robert_Gould_Shaw_Memorial_%2836053%29.jpg)
+It memorializes the 54th Regiment Massachusetts Volunteer Infantry, one of the few African-American army units during the Civil War, led by Colonel Robert Gould Shaw. {{% resource_link "843e8724-1ad0-41df-9382-7a1de3acf88e" "The sculpture depicts the unit marching down Beacon Street in 1863 as they departed to join the fight." %}}

 This movement contains quotations of a variety of songs, including patriotic Civil War songs such as “Marching Through Georgia” and “The Battle Cry of Freedom.”
 There are popular songs by songwriter Stephen Foster, including “Massa’s in the Cold Ground” and “Old Black Joe.”
 (Please note these songs by Stephen Foster were written by a white songwriter and do not reflect an African American musical tradition.
 They are, in fact, part of the racist minstrel tradition and are not considered appropriate today, but were popular songs at the time).
 Ives weaves these tunes together, especially in the opening; their common use of the pentatonic scale helps to infuse an American musical style into this piece.
 Other tunes that are quoted here include “Reveille,” the trumpet call often used in the military to wake up soldiers in the morning, and “Deep River,” an African-American spiritual.
 Underneath these quotations, the bass instruments play an **ostinato** (a repeating melodic phrase) based on a minor third interval, which is meant to evoke an image of soldiers marching.
 The use of the minor third interval here is also related to the tunes that contain that interval as well.

 First, take a listen to these four main tunes that are quoted in the links below.
 You don’t need to listen to the whole thing for each, but get a sense at least of the tune of each.
 Then, listen to Ives’s piece and see if you can pick out those tunes within the otherwise chaotic and atonal background.

-- "Marching Through Georgia": [\[Listen on YouTube\]](https://www.youtube.com/watch?v=AAFEWL0-1scLinks)
+- "Marching Through Georgia": {{% resource_link "ad4a9f86-d71a-4c75-b785-0cf750a4ded0" "[Listen on YouTube]" %}}
-- "The Battle Cry of Freedom": [\[Listen on YouTube\]](https://www.youtube.com/watch?v=MGKnc_YiR-ELinks)
+- "The Battle Cry of Freedom": {{% resource_link "e6301f65-938a-45da-967f-84d40757ac7f" "[Listen on YouTube]" %}}
-- "Old Black Joe": [\[Listen on YouTube\]](https://www.youtube.com/watch?v=7ggAmvBpHIkLinks)
+- "Old Black Joe": {{% resource_link "e306d79b-29bb-4f21-9f1c-27679c1f882a" "[Listen on YouTube]" %}}
-- "Massa's in de Cold, Cold Ground": [\[Listen on YouTube\]](https://www.youtube.com/watch?v=3oxQN1BVMlMLinks)
+- "Massa's in de Cold, Cold Ground": {{% resource_link "b37cc1e5-32e9-476b-89fd-47c36ab47766" "[Listen on YouTube]" %}}

 ### Ives, "The St. Gaudens in Boston Common” from *Three Places in New England*, orchestral set (1911–14).

-Recording performed by the Cleveland Orchestra, directed by Christoph von Dohnányi. [\[Listen on YouTube\]](https://www.youtube.com/watch?v=OJ_3uJEcYxY&t=1s)
+Recording performed by the Cleveland Orchestra, directed by Christoph von Dohnányi. {{% resource_link "3bcdc49d-40d5-44fe-a88f-9f7d6a6bedc0" "[Listen on YouTube]" %}}

 **Ruth Crawford**